thanks4opensource/NotLinuxAjazzAK33RGB/README.md

 <br><br>

     -s SOLID SOLID SOLID, --solid SOLID SOLID SOLID` <r> <g> <b>
 red, green, and blue values for the all-keys-same color mode, either decimal numbers between 0..255 or hexadecimal 0x00..0xff.
-Sorry about the "SOLID SOLID SOLID" text --- I had a hard enough time getting Python `argparse` to accept a custom parser that would eat three separate arguments at once.
+Sorry about the "SOLID SOLID SOLID" text in the help message --- I had a hard enough time getting Python `argparse` to accept a custom parser that would eat three separate arguments at once.
 Any suggestions appreciated.
 <br><br>

 <a name="key_option"></a>